Skip to main content

 Physical Pentesting

-• Identifies potential social engineering vulnerabilities, like tailgating.
+• Looks for social engineering risks like tailgating.

 Offensive Pentesting

-Offensive pentesting, also known as red teaming, is a proactive approach that focuses on simulating real-world attacks to identify weaknesses in an organization's security infrastructure from an attacker's perspective.
+Offensive pentesting, also known as red teaming, is a proactive approach that focuses on simulating real-world attacks to find weaknesses in systems, networks, and applications.

 Defensive Pentesting

-Defensive pentesting, also known as blue teaming, is a reactive approach that emphasizes identifying and fortifying weaknesses within an organization's defenses by simulating potential attack scenarios.
+Defensive pentesting, also known as blue teaming, is a reactive approach that focuses on strengthening defenses by simulating attack scenarios.

-• Collaborates with offensive teams to improve overall security.
+• Collaborates with offensive teams for better protection.

 Integrated Pentesting

-Integrated pentesting, also known as purple teaming, combines both offensive and defensive strategies to create a comprehensive security evaluation, ensuring that both attack simulations and defensive measures are optimized.
+Integrated pentesting, also known as purple teaming, combines both offensive and defensive approaches for a comprehensive evaluation.

 Pentesting Environments

-There are different types of pentesting environments.
-The classifications for these environments define the level of information available to the tester about the target system.
+The classifications for the environments define the level of information available to the tester about the target system.

 • White-box Testing: Attackers have full knowledge of the environment